 My introduction to the Deaf community and interpreting came in 1988.
 At my summer job, when I was 18, I encountered Deaf people, sign language, and interpreters for the first time.
 This was after the Deaf President Now movement at Gallaudet and the Deaf people I met felt empowered to act to change their world.

 The message I heard about interpreters was exactly the opposite.
 Interpreters, when they were functioning at their best, were invisible.
 The “conduit” model reigned supreme.
 I remember seeing a t-shirt that boasted: “Interpreting: Just talk, it happens,” as if interpreters were some type of automaton.

 In hindsight, the prevalence of the conduit model makes sense.
 Interpreter education was greatly influenced by the ascendency of empowered bicultural and bilingual Deaf leaders who were not in need of help from hearing interpreters.
 Instead, these leaders simply wanted communication access.

-What we have discovered is that while an interpreter as a conduit has its usefulness, in many situations the results are negative.
+What we have discovered is that, while an interpreter as a conduit has its usefulness, in many situations the results are negative.
 In education, they have often been disastrous.
-The silver lining is that some of our problems in the educational system are self-imposed and thus within our reach to rectify.
+The silver lining is that some of our problems in the educational system are self-imposed and thus within our ability to rectify.

 My article is a reflection on the ways we as a profession have failed to act in the educational system and the ways that we might re-envision our presence in classrooms and in schools to better serve the purposes of the students, the systems we are hired by, and ourselves as human beings interested in providing a meaningful contribution through our work.